 - The child has a parent or official guardian that is a member of the Armed Forces of the United States, including the state military forces or a reserved component of the armed forces, who was injured or killed while serving on active duty.
 The term “member of the armed forces” includes:• active duty uniformed members (parents or official guardians) of the Army, Navy, Marine Corps, Air Force, or Coast Guard who are assigned to duty stations in Texas or who are Texans who have eligible children residing in Texas; activated/ mobilized uniformed members of the Texas National Guard (Army or Air Guard), or activated/mobilized members of the Reserve components of the Army, Navy, Marine Corps, Air Force, or Coast Guard who are Texas residents regardless of the location of the reserve unit; and uniformed service members who are Missing in Action (MIA).

 - The child has ever been in the conservatorship (foster care) of the Department of Family and Protective Services (DFPS), as well as children in a conservatorship as a result of an adversary hearing.
 This includes children returned to home, kinship placement, and/or adoptions.

 Before registration will be completed, all students entering a Bastrop ISD school for the first time must have:

 - Proof of residency –

-- Current household utility statement in the parent’s or guardian’s name (gas, electric, water, telephone) showing an address within the District’s boundaries.
+- Current household utility statement in the parent’s or guardian’s name (electric or water) showing an address within the District’s boundaries.
 911 address only, no PO boxes.